 Students will develop understanding of spectroscopy and use spectra to identify different organic compounds.
 Students will use microscopes to carry out a biology investigation.
-Students will learn about human evolution.
-Students will learn about changes in the ocean and carry out an investigation into these.
+Students will learn about human evolution and the development of biological features and culture.
+Students will learn about changes in the ocean and the impact this has on society and ocean chemistry.